 The following is a guest post by Gustavo Guerra, a foreign law specialist covering a number of Spanish-speaking jurisdictions at the Law Library of Congress.
 It is the second post in our “Frequently Asked Legal Questions” series, following on from our post yesterday on French terrorism laws.
+This blog post is part of our Frequently Asked Legal Questions series.
 As always, we welcome your feedback and suggestions for this series!

 In light of initiatives to improve relations between the United States and Cuba, and the recent visit of a U.S. government delegation to Havana, I decided to provide answers to a few questions about the Cuban legal system and where one could locate Cuban laws and information about them.
 Most of the links used in this post lead to websites maintained by the Cuban government, and we cannot be sure that all information is recent or up to date.
 Please use this post for information purposes only.